ligato/docs/docs/plugins/vpp-plugins.md

 !!!
 Note
     Pay special attention when defining an index in the model.
 Despite the fact the field uses a `string` format, it only accepts plain numbers.
 Attempts to set non-numeric characters will result in an error.

-Every policy entry field includes `sa_index` used in the SPD for reference to the SPD.
-The field is mandatory and a missing value will generate a configuration error.
+Every policy entry field includes `sa_index` used in the SPD for reference to the SA.
+The field is mandatory.
+A missing value will generate a configuration error.

-The SPD defines two bindings: SA and the interface.
+The SPD defines two bindings: SA and interface.
 The interface binding is important since VPP needs to create an empty SPD first.
 This requires an interface binding.
-After that, all policy entries are configured, where the SA is expected to exist.
+After that, all policy entries are configured and associated with a specific SA.

 ---